How Does Bankruptcy Affect My Mortgage in Queens?

 Bankruptcy options and how they affect your mortgage

 Whichever type of bankruptcy you pursue, your mortgage company cannot raise your interest rate or change the terms of your loan in response to filing for relief.
 But you need to be aware that filing for either Chapter 7 or Chapter 13 bankruptcy does affect your current mortgage.
+So you will need to know the difference between Chapter 7 and Chapter 13.

 Chapter 7 bankruptcy